aveek-brahmachari/MLDS-2021-Stryker-Hackathon/README.md

     2. Use the slopes from the linear regression on each of the clusters and find a single slope representing the whole data.
     3. Use the slopes from the PCA on each of the clusters and find a single slope representing the whole data.
-    4. The lines should pass through each of the cluster center.
+    4. The lines should pass through respective cluster centers.